 - feature films or films of a like nature (e.g. telemovies) (unless a documentary) - mini-series of television drama - television series (including a documentary)-see below.

-Distribution of eligible formats can include direct-to-video, direct-to-DVD, television broadcast or online distribution.
+Distribution of eligible formats can include theatrical release, television broadcast or online distribution.

 The following formats are ineligible for the Location Offset: